Ashswin29/bank_project/README.md

 This is a **command line banking application** that allows users to:

 **What You Can Do**
-Input Transactions (T):
-Enter deposits or withdrawals.
+- Input Transactions (T): Enter deposits or withdrawals.
 You’ll be asked for transaction details like date, account, and amount.

-Define Interest Rules (I):
-Set or update interest rates for your accounts.
+- Define Interest Rules (I):Set or update interest rates for your accounts.
 You’ll be prompted to enter the date, rule ID, and interest rate (as a percentage).

-Print Account Statements (P):
-View your transaction history and see the interest earned for a selected month.
+- Print Account Statements (P):View your transaction history and see the interest earned for a selected month.

-Quit Application (Q):
-Exit the program safely.
+- Quit Application (Q): Exit the program safely.

 **User Guidelines & Constraints**
-Date Format:
-Enter dates as YYYYMMdd (e.g., 20250101 for January 1, 2025).
+- Date Format: Enter dates as YYYYMMdd (e.g., 20250101 for January 1, 2025).

-Account & Rule ID:
-These are free-form text fields; you can use any string.
+- Account & Rule ID: These are free-form text fields; you can use any string.

-Interest Rate:
-Must be greater than 0 and less than 100.
+- Interest Rate: Must be greater than 0 and less than 100.

-Rule Updates:
-Only the latest rule for a given day is kept.
+- Rule Updates: Only the latest rule for a given day is kept.

-Transaction Amount:
-Must be greater than 0.
+- Transaction Amount: Must be greater than 0.

 **Features:**
 - Input Transactions: Adds deposits and allows withdrawals